slarosa/QGIS-Developer-Cookbook/english_us/source/network-analysis.rst

 Starting from `ee19294562 <https://github.com/qgis/Quantum-GIS/commit/ee19294562b00c6ce957945f14c1727210cffdf7>`_
 (QGIS >= 1.8) the new network analysis library was added to the QGIS core analysis library.
-This library:
+The library:

-* can create mathematical graph from geographical data (polyline vector layers)
+ * creates mathematical graph from geographical data (polyline vector layers)
  * implements basics method of the graph theory (currently only Dijkstra's algorithm)

-Network analysis library was created by exporting basics functions from RoadGraph core plugin and now you can use it it's methods in plugins or directly from Python console.
+Network analysis library was created by exporting basics functions from RoadGraph core plugin and now you can use it's methods in plugins or directly from Python console.

 General information
 -------------------

-In short typical use case can be described as:
+Briefly typical use case can be described as:

-1. create graph from geodata (usualy polyline vector layer)
+1. create graph from geodata (usually polyline vector layer)
-2. run graph anlysis
+2. run graph analysis
 3. use analysis results (for example, visualize them)

 Building graph
 --------------

-The first thing you need to do --- is to prepare input data, that is to convert vector layert into graph.
-All further actions will use this graph not layer.
+The first thing you need to do --- is to prepare input data, that is to convert vector layer into graph.
+All further actions will use this graph, not the layer.

-As source we can use any polyline vector layer.
-Nodes of the polylines becomes a graph vertices, and segments of the polylines are graph edges.
+As a source we can use any polyline vector layer.
+Nodes of the polylines become graph vertices, and segments of the polylines are graph edges.
-If several  nodes have same coordinates then they are same graph vertex.
+If several nodes have the same coordinates then they are the same graph vertex.
 So two lines that have a common node become connected to each other.

 Additionally, during graph creation it is possible to "fix" ("tie") to the